I have recently being tagged by some fellow bloggers to write about the things I have noticed in Lockdown. You can find there Blogs below.

 Where I live in Scarborough, North Yorkshire is close to some busy tourist attractions in the town.
 Usually no matter what the weather they are bustling with visitors.
 Not during Lockdown, they have been so quiet.
 If I have popped to the shop close by for essentials, usually a sight of families and dog walkers but at the moment, nothing.
 It is quite an eery sight compared to how it usually is.
 It is a confident sign that people are listening and respecting the rules around the Lockdown.

 I find it amazing how our communities have come together in a time of need.
 Groups created on social media to help those in need.
 The vulnerable or the elderly who are unable to leave their homes for essentials.
 The local community is clubbing together and either doing the shopping for those that are vulnerable are needing.
+This is one of the major positive things I have noticed in lockdown.
+I just hope we can keep up this big positive of community spirit once the lockdown restrictions have been slackened.

 Shopping local and helping small businesses.